needle-mirror/com.unity.tiny/Documentation~/module-hitbox2d.md

 > Both entities have to be under the same camera.

-Please refer to the `DamageSystem` in the [`GalaxyRaiders`](#example-galaxy-raiders) project for an example.

-### Example: Galaxy Raiders

-The `GalaxyRaiders` project found in `Assets/UTinySamples` covers the use of the HitBox2D Module components.
-In the project, you will find examples about adding a hitbox on an entity and implementing game logic when hitboxes overlap.

 > This table can be used to associate a HitBox2D Component to a sample entity and/or system.